 These are a few examples of what can happen if a driver operates a vehicle that is under- or over-capacity.
 It is far from all of the risks involved.
 However, truck drivers should take precautions to avoid these types of risks.
 Trucking companies also have a duty to ensure their vehicles remain safe on the road no matter the condition.

 Federal laws set by the U.S. Department of Transportation's Federal Highway Administration make it very clear what these obligations are.
 If you are involved in an accident that could be related to the lack of following these rules, take action.
-Report the incident, but also work closely with a truck accident attorney who can help ensure you get any compensation owed to you.
+Report the incident, but also work closely with a truck accident attorney in Austin who can help ensure you get any compensation owed to you.

 Contact CPM Injury Law, P.C. immediately for a free consultation to discuss your accident.
 Don't wait, and don't settle.
 When attorney Chris Cagle established our legal firm, it was to specifically help those who needed it to obtain personal service without a "big firm" feel.